HACSATT™ – Hall’s Anatomical Common Sense Approach To Treatment

 They don’t teach that interactivity in any detail in primary or high schools so when most people feel sore in a particular area, they immediately assume their pain is just related to where they feel it.

-Anatomical COMMON SENSE also is now something largely missing in many hands-on physical bodywork treatments.
-In my opinion based on what I’ve been told, the BUSINESS PLAN – covering costs, making a profit, duration of sessions, return visits, and the fact that public taxpayers’ money apparently “grows on trees” with Government-employed and contracted (eg Defence) health professionals often takes precedence over the TREATMENT PLAN.
+In my opinion, based on long personal experience and what I’ve been told by numerous clients, anatomical COMMON SENSE also is now something largely missing in many hands-on physical bodywork treatments.
+It could be strongly argued the BUSINESS PLAN – covering costs, making a profit, duration of sessions, return visits, etc, often takes precedence over the TREATMENT PLAN.
 That simply means that many areas that SHOULD be treated are ignored.

 It often results in unnecessary return visits that sometimes continue for much longer and with less success than if no treatment was given at all.
 Return visits also can quickly drain any entitlement you might have to private health fund rebates.